***Need health insurance coverage?

 The Affordable Care Act, or Obamacare, is still in effect in 2019, although there are some changes.
 The individual mandate penalty is no longer in effect, so those without insurance will not have to pay a federal tax penalty.
 However, some states do have an individual mandate in place.

 Also, major national health insurance companies like Aetna pulled out many of their policy offerings in 2018.
 At the same time, some areas added one or more insurers to their options.

-When Is the Open Enrollment Period for Health Insurance 2020?
+When is Open Enrollment for Health Insurance 2020

 Seven other states extended their open enrollment periods in 2019 and might do the same in 2020.
 These states are:

 - The District of Columbia also extended the period in 2019.

 If your state does have an extended enrollment period, check to see when your health insurance policy comes into effect; it may be later than January 1st in some cases.